NEURELIS PRIVACY NOTICE

 1. UPDATING THIS PRIVACY NOTICE

 This Privacy Notice may be updated periodically to reflect changes in our privacy practices.
 We will post changes on this page and identify the date the privacy notice was last updated at the top of the page.
 If you have provided an email address, you also may be notified by email at the last email address you provided us, by posting notice of such changes on the Services, or by other means, consistent with applicable law.
-If a material change will apply to Personal Information we already have collected, we will additionally seek your affirmative consent.
+If a material change will apply to Personal Information we already have collected, we will additionally seek your consent in accordance with applicable law.
 It is your responsibility to review the Privacy Notice from time to time to view any such changes.
 IF YOU DO NOT ACCEPT AND AGREE TO THIS PRIVACY NOTICE, INCLUDING ANY CHANGES, THEN YOU MAY NOT ACCESS OR USE THE SERVICES.

 2. TYPES OF PERSONAL INFORMATION WE COLLECT